-Bitter cold, natural gas shortages, shutter auto plants
+Bitter cold and natural gas shortages shutter auto plants

-DETROIT (AP) — Auto plants and other big energy users throughout Southeast Michigan are shutting down or limiting operations due to a natural gas shortage caused by a fire and record cold temperatures.
+DETROIT (AP) — Auto plants and other big energy users throughout Southeast Michigan are shutting down or limiting operations due to a natural gas shortage caused by a fire and frigid weather.

-Eighteen factories and other facilities run by General Motors, Ford and Fiat Chrysler are affected Thursday.
+Eighteen factories and other facilities run by General Motors, Ford and Fiat Chrysler were affected Thursday.
 It’s not clear when they’ll resume normal operations.

 The fire hit a Consumers Energy natural gas compressor station north of Detroit on Wednesday as record-cold temperatures swept over the region.

-The utility says gas flow from the station was shut off, putting Michigan residents at risk of brief service interruptions with wind chills below zero.
+The utility says gas flow from the station was shut off, putting Michigan residents at risk of brief service interruptions in subzero temperatures.

 Most Read Business Stories